Rynorbu/Rynorbu.github.io/_posts/2024-03-19-DBS101_FlippedClass5.md

 ![alt text](../normal_form/hob.png)

 By creating this we have eliminated the violation of 4NF.
-Now, each table represents a single-valued fact about the entity.
+Now, each table represents a single-valued data.

 ## What we did in Flipped Class